WANGMuyang/orbslam-windows/README.md

 - Build ALL_BUILD.

 3. Make a directory called build in orbslam-windows/Thirdparty/Pangolin
+- Use the lib file in this repo directly or follow
 - Run CMake GUI and set source code to orbslam-windows/Thirdparty/Pangolin and where to build the binaries to orbslam-windows/Thirdparty/Pangolin/build
 - Press Configure and choose Visual Studio 14 2015 Win64 or Visual Studio 12 2013 Win64.
 You'll have a lot of RED and a lot of things that say DIR-NOTFOUND but as long as the window at the bottom says Configuring Done you're fine
 - Press Generate